-1. What is the relationship between this and Extinction Rebellion?
+1. What is the relationship between CDE and Extinction Rebellion?

 Culture Declares Emergency (CDE) arose from conversations between sector practitioners supportive of, or involved in, Extinction Rebellion (XR).
 The CDE working group is separate from XR but is an ally, and XR offers mutual support.